Should you sell your diesel car?

 After looking in detail at the charges applied to city driving, what other taxes and charges apply?
 It’s important we cover this as you’ll need to factor in all the costs before you buy or sell a diesel car.

-Finally in Scotland, permit holders in Edinburgh will pay an additional £40 charge if they buy a new diesel car.
+In Edinburgh, parking permit holders will pay an additional £40 charge if they buy a new diesel car.

 There are now more costs and complications to take into account with diesel than ever before, but it’s not quite game over for diesel just yet.

 Larger, more expensive vehicles are still attracting lots of buyers.
-And smaller-engined examples don’t need to be scrapped yet unless you’re planning on driving into central London on a daily basis.
+And smaller-engined examples don’t need to be scrapped yet unless you’re planning on driving into urban centres on a daily basis.
 So you have time to plan ahead and sell your car at the best time.

 - Tips to sell any car